awsdocs/amazon-elasticache-docs/doc_source/redis/Strategies.md

 ## Adding TTL<a name="Strategies.WithTTL"></a>

-Lazy loading allows for stale data, but won't fail with empty nodes\.
-Write through ensures that data is always fresh, but may fail with empty nodes and may populate the cache with superfluous data\.
-By adding a time to live \(TTL\) value to each write, we are able to enjoy the advantages of each strategy and largely avoid cluttering up the cache with superfluous data\.
+Lazy loading allows for stale data but doesn't fail with empty nodes\.
+Write\-through ensures that data is always fresh, but can fail with empty nodes and can populate the cache with superfluous data\.
+By adding a time to live \(TTL\) value to each write, you can have the advantages of each strategy\.
+At the same time, you can and largely avoid cluttering up the cache with extra data\.

-**What is TTL?**
-Time to live \(TTL\) is an integer value that specifies the number of seconds \(Redis can specify seconds or milliseconds\) until the key expires\.
-When an application attempts to read an expired key, it is treated as though the key is not found, meaning that the database is queried for the key and the cache is updated\.
-This does not guarantee that a value is not stale, but it keeps data from getting too stale and requires that values in the cache are occasionally refreshed from the database\.
+*Time to live \(TTL\)* is an integer value that specifies the number of seconds until the key expires\.
+Redis can specify seconds or milliseconds for this value\.
+When an application attempts to read an expired key, it is treated as though the key is not found\.
+The database is queried for the key and the cache is updated\.
+This approach doesn't guarantee that a value isn't stale\.
+However, it keeps data from getting too stale and requires that values in the cache are occasionally refreshed from the database\.

 For more information, see the [Redis `set` command](http://redis.io/commands/set) \.

-### Code Example<a name="Strategies.WithTTL.CodeExample"></a>
+### TTL Pseudocode Examples<a name="Strategies.WithTTL.CodeExample"></a>

-The following code is a pseudo code example of write through logic with TTL\.
+The following is a pseudocode example of write\-through logic with TTL\.

 ```
 // *****************************************